Ray LaMontagne: 2006: Till The Sun Turns Black

 LaMontagne's second album, Till the Sun Turns Black, was released in August 2006 and featured horn and string sections on several of the songs with Rachael Yamagata providing additional vocals on the song "Barfly".
 The album peaked at No. 28 on the Billboard 200 album chart, selling 28,000 copies in its first week of release.
 The album spawned the single "Three More Days".
 In 2006 LaMontagne performed on The Tonight Show.

 The song "Till the Sun Turns Black" was featured on the television show ER, and the songs "Lesson Learned" and "Within You" appeared on the CW drama One Tree Hill.
-His song "Be Here Now" was heard on the trailer for the movie Away From Her, in the film 27 Dresses, on the TV shows Bones, Covert Affairs and Brothers & Sisters.
+His song "Be Here Now" was heard on the trailer for the movie Away From Her, in the film 27 Dresses, on the TV shows Bones, Covert Affairs, New Amsterdam, and Brothers & Sisters.
 LaMontagne performed at KYSR's Lounge for Life charity concert on October 5, 2006, at the House of Blues in West Hollywood, California.
 He also auctioned off one of his guitars on eBay for its charity auction.
 Funds raised from the concert and auction went to breast cancer research.